The Google enables tools and to call Google/Google Workspace APIs on behalf of a .

 Create the provider

-When you use tools that require Google auth using your Arcade account credentials, the Arcade Engine will automatically use this Google OAuth provider.
+When you use tools that require Google auth using your Arcade credentials, Arcade will automatically use this Google OAuth provider.
 If you have multiple Google providers, see using multiple auth providers of the same type for more information.

 Using Google auth in app code

-Use the Google auth provider in your own agents and AI apps to get a user token for Google APIs.
+Use the Google in your own and AI apps to get a token for Google APIs.
 See authorizing agents with Arcade to understand how this works.

 Use client.auth.start()